xgirma/angular-tour-of-heroes/README.md

 + </div>
 ```

-After this change almost all of the test should fail.
+After this change almost all of the test for `HeroesComponent` should fail.
+Tests for `AppComponent` should work as before.
+Below we will update the unit- and e2e-tests to adapt this change.